threadi/external-files-in-media-library/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: @@VersionNumber@@

-Add external files to your media library to link or embed them in your website.
+Add external files to your media library to use them in your website.
 They will be integrated as if they were locally available.

 == Description ==